delusionsGH/delusionsGH/README.md

 # Hi there

-I'm that one person who founded maelink, the open source social media for all.
+I'm that one person who founded maelink communications and maelink, an open source social media
-###### You should totally check it out by the way... https://github.com/maelink-communications
+###### You should totally check them out by the way... https://github.com/maelink-communications

 ...but I also made some other little projects of my own.
 Some of these are really old Scratch projects I uploaded to GitHub for archival purposes, some are random JS projects and then there's maelink, the one project I'm actually proud of, somewhat.